Nine Reasons To Read Memoirs

 By Jerry Waxler

 I sat in bed, beneath a six foot poster of Picasso’s Guernica taped to my wall.
-The book I held, Sigmund Freud’s “Civilization and its Discontents,” was probably not on the summer reading lists for many other 17 year-old boys in 1965, but I was on a mission.
+The book I held, Sigmund Freud’s Civilization and its Discontents, was probably not on the summer reading lists for most other 17 year-old boys in 1964, but I was on a mission.
 I needed to figure out how to become an adult.
 The book by the father of Twentieth Century psychiatry raised more questions about war, peace, and human nature than it answered.
-I kept looking, and over the next few years, broadened my search, delving into science, psychology, and social theories.
+Over the next few years, I read many more books, delving into science, psychology, and social theories.

 No matter how hard I tried, I couldn’t figure out my place in the world.
-By my early 20s, I began to meditate, watching my thoughts like a river, learning that I didn’t need to jump in after each one.
+By my early 20s, I began to meditate, watching my thoughts flow down the river, learning how to let them go.
+I didn’t need to jump in after each one.
 In my 40s, I discovered psychotherapy.
 I became an instant believer, grateful to receive help on my introspective quest.
 I loved talk therapy so much, I returned to school to earn a Master’s Degree in Counseling Psychology.

 Finally, by the age of 52, I was fully invested in adulthood and one of my first steps as an adult was to figure out how to help other people.
 I put out my therapist’s shingle on a busy street and nothing happened.
 Few people were willing to spend money to tell me their most intimate thoughts.
 It turns out talk therapy is not for everyone.
-Frustrated in my desire to help, I continued to search.
-Now, instead of looking for knowledge, I looked for connections with people.
+Frustrated in my desire to help, I searched further, trying to understand how I could help.
+By this time, well into midlife, the center of my curiosity shifted gradually from knowledge of ideas to connections with people.

 Writing gathers, shapes, and then shares

-During my long search for meaning, I wrote regularly in a journal.
+My transition from knowledge to communication started many years earlier.
+I wrote regularly in a journal.
 The flow of words on paper soothed my agitated mind, an experience shared by many journal writers.
 Journaling allows sentences to pour from the cloud of unknowing, allowing you to verbalize what you didn’t even know you were thinking.
 Natalie Goldberg, arguably the most influential writing teacher of our era, suggests that powerful writing emerges from deep within our spiritual and emotional core.
 When such authentic feelings burst from their hidden places, we feel a lift and clarity.

 Entering the Twenty First Century, I was stuck in this puzzle.
-By filling journals I was pleasing myself, but I was not learning the principles of storytelling, and so I was powerless to please readers.
-And then, I began to notice memoirs abundantly filling shelves.
+Filling journals pleased me, but without an understanding storytelling, I was powerless to please readers.
+Then I stumbled on the rumbles of the Memoir Revolution.
+I noticed memoirs appearing in bookstores and talk shows.
 I began to read them and my questions about therapy and life journey snapped into place.

 Memoirs push us towards the heart of civilization

 Each memoir taught me about the workings of an author’s life.
-I started looking into this system and began to experiment with it myself.
+I started looking into this system and experimented with it myself.
 By pouring my life into a story, I saw the boundaries and definition and shape of myself.
 And the most exciting thing about memoir writing is that I can share it with others.

 When writing our lives, we have no therapist to offer feedback, to ask us to explain a feeling, or see more deeply into a particular situation.
 However, in a sense, we have a more natural resource than simply one individual guide.
 By writing for a broader audience, memoir writers follow the form called Story, with its familiar beginning, middle, and end.
 The broken thoughts that make no sense begin to take shape.
 Like assembling a puzzle, the pieces fit together into a continuous whole.